Latin America, unable to flatten its curve, struggles to cope with pandemic

 “More than half of the residents in our villa have already got the virus,” said the Rev. Guillermo Torres, who lives in Villa 31, a slum beside a railway in the capital.
 The infected have included Torres and two fellow priests.
 “We knew it was going to happen.”

-But national numbers remained relatively low compared to those of nearby Brazil, Chile and Peru — a development that boosted Fernández’s approval ratings.
-In one sense, the lockdown might have been too successful: Fernández soon faced mounting pressure from the opposition, and part of the public and the media to ease restrictions.
+But national numbers remained relatively low compared with those of nearby Brazil, Chile and Peru — a development that boosted Fernández’s approval ratings.
+In one sense, the lockdown might have been too successful: The president soon faced mounting pressure from the opposition, and part of the public and the media, to ease the restrictions.

-By May, children in Buenos Aires were allowed to leave their homes one hour per weekend for “recreative walking.”
+By May, children in Buenos Aires were allowed to leave their homes for one hour per weekend for “recreative walking.”
 In June, Fernández shifted from a policy of “mandatory isolation” to “mandatory social distancing.”
 Isolation remained in place for Buenos Aires and its suburbs, but local authorities allowed more stores to open and some sports to resume.

 As infections edged upward, Fernández reimposed some restrictions.
 “They wanted to go out and run, and they went out and ran,” he said.
 “Now we see the consequences.”

-But as the economic toll of locking down mounted, he allowed a phased-in easing of restrictions in July.
+But as the economic toll of locking down mounted, he allowed a phased easing of restrictions in July.
 Specifics have been left to local officials, subject to the approval of the national government.
 In Buenos Aires, for example, hairdressers, takeout service from bars and restaurants, and other professional services were allowed to reopen.

 By late July, infections began to skyrocket in middle-class neighborhoods of the capital and expand more deeply into the provinces.
 Still, diners in Buenos Aires this month were allowed to eat at sidewalk tables at bars and restaurants.
 Masks remain mandatory in public, but the rule is routinely flouted.